Grand Master O'Kelly

 In addition to martial arts, Dr. Winter races and coaches Chinese Dragon Boats.
 He has twice been selected as a member of the US National Team, and has medaled in three world championships.

 Ms. Smith started her Taekwondo education at Northeast Taekwondo in 2009, after a year of longingly watching her son’s classes.
-She currently holds a second degree black belt, and has been teaching under Grand Master O’Kelly’s guidance at after school programs on Capitol Hill since 2013.
+She currently holds a third degree black belt, and has been teaching under Grand Master O’Kelly’s guidance at after school programs on Capitol Hill since 2013.
 She has competed in a small handful of taekwondo tournaments.
 Her athletic career before her foray into martial arts included wrestling, gymnastics, running, rowing, weightlifting, and cycling.
 When not trying to look big and scary, 5’3”, 120lb Smith runs a boutique graphic design firm on Capitol Hill.